-Applicants will be asked to complete a Housing Options interview, during which the application form will be completed with a member of staff.
+Applicants wishing to apply for housing will be asked to complete an application form.
+Application forms can be completed with a member of staff, via telephone or online.
+Application forms can also be sent directly to an application via post.
 Applicants will be asked to sign a mandate allowing the Association to approach any necessary persons or agencies to validate the information provided on the application form.

 It is the responsibility of every applicant to provide all the information necessary to assess their application and, to provide all relevant supporting evidence required.
 Failure to provide such information may result in a lower points award or a zero points award.
 It is the applicant's responsibility to ensure that the Association is immediately informed of any changes in circumstances and provides all relevant information that may require a re-assessment of their housing application or have a bearing on any offer of re-housing.